-The Company's price risk policy requires it to manage such risks by setting and monitoring objectives and constraints on investments, diversification plans, limits on investments in each country, sector and market.
+The Company manages equity price risk by setting and monitoring the objectives and constraints on investments, diversification plans, and the limits on investments in each country, sector and market.

 The Company has no significant concentration of equity price risk.

 4.3 Credit Risk